Culture of Macau: Mass media

 Most of the pop music that can be heard on the channel TDM Teledifusão de Macau (澳廣視) is imported from Hong Kong or overseas (mainly Japan).
 However, more and more local songs are being recorded by locals.
 Some Brazilian TV stations are also broadcast in Macau.

 Cuisine

 Macanese cuisine is a blend of southern Chinese (especially Cantonese cuisine) and Portuguese cuisines, with significant influences from Southeast Asia and the Lusophone world.
 The most famous snack is the Portuguese-style egg tart.
 It is widely popular in Southeast Asia, especially in Taiwan and Hong Kong.
 The most famous Macanese food is galinha à portuguesa, which is served in numerous varieties in Macau restaurants.

 In 2018 Reuters stated that the cuisine was one of the few remaining Portuguese influences in Macau.

 Religion

 The primary religion is Buddhism.
 Roman Catholicism has considerable influence in education and social welfare in Macau.
 However, adherents only count for about six percent of the population.
 Protestantism is spreading quickly, especially among the younger demographic groups.

 Arts

 Film

 A few independent films have been produced since the late 1990s.
-Some of the well-known productions include:
+Recent Macau film productions include: